CodeYourFuture/fundamentals-course/lesson-4.md

 We'll have a look at some of our favourite free resources online and real, which help you towards a career in programming and web development
 (london coding "meetups", codebar, [freecodecamp](https://www.freecodecamp.org/) and [the odin project](https://www.theodinproject.com/), [stackoverflow](https://stackoverflow.com/), [glitch.com](https://glitch.com/), youtube, [free programming books](https://github.com/EbookFoundation/free-programming-books/blob/master/free-programming-books.md#javascript), to name a few)

+## How to ask a good question

+When learning to program (AND as a professional developer) you'll have lots of technical questions.
+If you prepare those questions well, you'll get much better help.
+We'll look briefly at what that involves, and some resources such as [how do i ask a good question](https://stackoverflow.com/help/how-to-ask)

+(Mentor notes: 20 minutes.  cut if no time.)

 ## Homework

 ### Udacity: Intro to JavaScript